 4. Am I sure I am taking the right classes?
 Check your Degree Plan to see what classes you need for your degree program.
 We encourage you to meet with an advisor to help plan your classes.

 5. Have I picked a major?
-If you need help choosing a major, check out the Career Center website, or stop by the Career and Transfer Center in J-201 to talk with a career counselor.
-If you have decided to change your major since you first applied, remember to fill out a Change of Major form to submit to the Registration and Records Center in J-101.
+If you need help choosing a major, check out the Career and Transfer Resources webpage, or stop by Counseling & Advising in Jefferson Hall (J-201), to talk with a career advisor.
+If you have decided to change your major since you first applied, remember to complete a Change of Major form to submit to Registration and Records in Jefferson Hall (J-101).

 6. Am I planning to transfer to another school?
-Some careers require more than an Associate Degree.
-Start your transfer planning early!
-Transfer Guides for individual schools, indicating which FCC courses should be taken to meet their requirements, are available in the Counseling & Advising Office in J-201 and the Career and Transfer Center in J-201.
+Some careers require more than an associate degree.
+Start your transfer planning early.
+Transfer guides for individual schools, indicating which FCC courses should be taken to meet their requirements, are available in Counseling & Advising in Jefferson Hall (J-201).

 Here’s your TO DO list to get to the next milestone: